cultofdave/cultofdave.github.io/tutorial.md

 Each character can have their own blog!
 First, create a new file in `/posts` and name it beginning with the date and time in the following format `YY-MM-DD-title.yml`, e.g. `22-02-22-the-first-meeting.md`.
-Next, at the top of the file, on the first two lines, write two dashes (`---`), and again on the next two lines.
+Next, at the top of the file, on the first two lines, write three dashes (`---`), and again on the next two lines.
 Between them, write the following: `categories: game-name character-name`.
 For example, Jules Burnbright would write `categories: cloud-gate jules-burnbright`.
 Finally, the beginning of your file should look like this: